pnetlabrepo/ishare2/upgrades/to_5.0.1/README.md

 `Only applicable for cases where your PNETLab version is 4.2.10.
 Otherwise, an error message will be displayed and the script execution will be finished`

-`Also, this script detects if you already have v5.0.1 in your system and avoids to upgrade twice`
+`Also, this script detects if you already have PNETLab v5.0.1 in your system and avoids to upgrade twice`

 ### Upgrade
 Apply this command using the terminal